whichlight/yourbigface/readme.md

 ## Play / Pause the Video

-Press spacebar to toggle between play and pause
+Press enter to toggle between play and pause
+When you pause it, it will save the frame.

 ## Updating the code